Hotels take fitness amenities to the great outdoors

-Morning runs, afternoon power walks and bicycle rides are fast becoming standard fare for hotels in urban centres, with the cityscape dictating the route.
+Morning runs, afternoon power walks and bicycle rides are fast becoming standard fare for hotels in urban centers, with the cityscape dictating the route.

-"Since most of our hotels are urban, we like our guests to get outside in the neighbourhood," said Mike DeFrino, executive vice president of hotel operations at Kimpton Hotels & Restaurants.
+"Since most of our hotels are urban, we like our guests to get outside in the neighborhood," said Mike DeFrino, executive vice president of hotel operations at Kimpton Hotels & Restaurants.

 In cities with a strong running population, he said, managers or assistant managers at the chain of boutique hotels will lead the morning run.